Liad05/Scrabbler_game_android_app/README.md

 1. Clone the project to your machine
 2. Open the project in your preferred IDE (recommended Android Studio or IntelliJ IDEA)
+3. Put your server IP address in the local network (IPv4 address) at MainActivity.kt (in app/src/main/java/com/example/scrabbler_game), in the 'submit' function.
-3. Build the project
+4. Build the project
-4. Run the project on an emulator or a real device
+5. Run the project on an emulator or a real device

 ## Screenshots